nplrkn/alsoran/documentation/backlog.md

 - Efficient monolithic GNB-DU + GNB-CU can be built without a F1AP Stack or TransportProvider
 - Efficient monolithic GNB-CU-CP + GNB-CU-UP can be built without an E1AP Stack or TransportProvider
 -----ASN.1 GENERATOR------
+- Bugs that show up in Wireshark capture of session establishment test (PrintableString issue is a wireshark bug??).
 - Cope with extension marker being set
 - Frunk transmogrify - awkward because of vecs, enums and bitstrings - or equivalent
 - Get rid of todo!() in top_pdu.rs and replace with a log